3 Stoic Ways To Make Bold Choices (When Fear Holds You Back)

 3. See Opportunities And Rewards

 But the Stoic approach doesn’t stop at risk management.
-It demands you also consider the potential rewards.
+It demands that you also consider the potential rewards.

 For a moment, stop overestimating external risks.
 Instead, think about how you might lose out on a big success if you don’t do anything.